Georgios Rallis: Personal life and death

 During his retirement, Rallis established and cultivated organically-farmed vineyards and olive groves at his family estate on Corfu.

 Although Rallis became Prime Minister at a time when the fortunes of his party were in decline, he remained a popular figure because of his well-liked personal attributes of mildness, modesty and straightforwardness.
 A wealthy patrician by birth, he always made a point of living modestly, walking to work (even as a Prime Minister, much to the frustration of his security detail), and taking the time to greet and talk with those he met on the street.
-He died of heart failure at his home on 15 March 2006.
+He died of heart failure at his home, in Kolonaki, on 15 March 2006, at age 87.
 He is survived by his wife, Lena Rallis (née Voultsou) and their two daughters, Zaira Papaligouras and Joanna Farmakidis.

 Rallis spoke English, French, and German, and wrote 14 books.

 A bust of Rallis in Corfu was stolen in April 2019.